SAIL-Virginia-Tech-CS/sail-virginia-tech-cs.github.io/_pages/sail.md

 permalink: /sail/
 author_profile: false
 title: "Welcome to SAIL Lab"
-excerpt: "We strive to advance Computational Social Science (CSS) by using AI and sociolinguistics to better understand how AI-mediated systems impact interactions across people and machines."
+excerpt: "At SAIL, we strive to advance Computational Social Science (CSS) by using **AI** and **computational linguistics** to better understand how AI-mediated systems impact interactions across people and machines."

 header:
   overlay_filter: linear-gradient(to right, rgba(0, 0, 0, 0.75), rgba(255, 255, 255, 0.25))